Rojamahorse/SW-ACD-Music/README.md

 ## Context: Star Wars: A Cosmos Divided Mod

-This mod is designed to seamlessly integrate with the Star Wars: A Cosmos Divided mod and the Star Wars: A Cosmos Divided Factions mod.
+This mod is designed to seamlessly integrate with the Star Wars: A Cosmos Divided mod and the Star Wars: A Cosmos Divided Factions mod (Both currently under development).
 For the ultimate Star Wars experience in Cosmoteer, we recommend using all these mods together.

-For detailed information about the prerequisite Star Wars: A Cosmos Divided Mod, visit their GitHub repository: [Cosmos Divided Mod](https://github.com/Rojamahorse/SW-ACD-Music)
+For detailed information about the Star Wars: A Cosmos Divided Mod, visit their GitHub repository: [Cosmos Divided Mod](https://github.com/Star-Wars-A-Cosmos-Divided-DevTeam/Star-Wars-A-Cosmos-Divided)

 ## Join Our Discord Server!